estebangarviso/MonoReactExpressEDA/README.md

 docker-compose down
 ```

+## Warning

+- The application is for development purposes only.
+Do not use it in a production event-streaming are not validating user requests and are not secure.
+Must implement security measures before deploying to production.

 ## Customization

 You can customize the application by modifying the `docker-compose.yml` file and the respective Dockerfiles for the frontend and backend.